weimingtom/wmt_android_galgame_test_suite/README.md

 ## Tyranor
 * ???
 I don't know
 * But can you make your own pfs game ?
 So this apk is not important, you can use Artroid+ instead
+* Tyranor.apk, Tyranor 1.5.6, supports Android 10 and old devices
+* Tyranor_2.2.2.apk; 2.x only for aarch64 and new Android devices (?)
+* Tyranor.rar
+* (newer) Tyranor-2.3.2208.apk

 ## Artroid+
 * https://myskrpatch.tistory.com/82